ewingjm/power-pipelines/README.md

 | sonarCloudPublish **[optional]**           | Whether to publish the SonarCloud results to Azure DevOps.
 Defaults to `true`.                                                                                                                                                              |
 | dotNetSdkVersion **[optional]**            | The .NET SDK version to use to build the package.
 Defaults to 6.x.                                                                                                                                                                         |

 The validation pipeline builds the package, analyses the updates, runs the Solution Checker (if any solutions have been updated), creates an environment, deploys to the environment, and waits for manual validation.
-This allows for changes to be built, deployed, and tested before merging to master.
+This allows for changes to be built, deployed, and tested before merging to main.

 In the event that you are executing automating tests, these can be ran as part of the `testJobs`.
 Jobs passed to `prepareEnvironmentJobs`, `finaliseEnvironmentJobs`, and `testJobs` have access to the `BuildTools.EnvironmentUrl` and `BuildTools.EnvironmentId` variables that point to the newly created environment.